pulibrary/command_line_curriculum/misc_unix_cmd.md

 For the rest of the curriculum we will look at Unix commands the instructor thinks you will encounter.
 In designing this I lumped the next section into "filters" and "file archiving and networking commands".
 These are the ones I couldn't neatly fit in those two.

-The commands we will look at is:
+The commands we will look at are:

 1. `echo` : Print a line of output
 2. `who` : Show who is working on the system